fernandozamoraj/benefits_calc/README.md

 ### The Benefits Calculator Back End

-The first project is the back end, an MVC .NET web api project.
+The first project is the back end, an MVC .NET Web API project.
 The project is located in the folder /benefits_calc/src/PBC_WS/.
 You can open the project in Visual Studio 2015.
 The purpose of this project is to run the calculations on the back end.

 There are two main ideas behind running the calculations on the back end.
-First off, calculations sometimes may contain propietary algorithms.
+First off, calculations sometimes may contain proprietary algorithms.
 That's not necessarily the case in this demo.
 The second idea is that it allows me to demonstrate the architecture for a MVC .net project.